 - Who should get the injection?: If you do not already receive the B12 injection, you must be tested for a deficiency before we can treat you.
 This is to make sure that you are suitable for the injection.

-- How can I get the Vitamin B12 test?: If you have symptoms of Vitamin B12 Deficiency you can have a test from your GP or privately have a test for Vitamin B12, Folate and Intrinsic Factor Antibodies (IFAs).
+- How can I get the Vitamin B12 test?: If you have symptoms of Vitamin B12 Deficiency you can have a test from your GP or privately.
 Order your test kits from Superdrug Online Doctor.
 You will need to bring the results of the test to your appointment.

 - I have already started Vitamin B12 therapy – can I get my injection here?
 Yes!
 If you contact our Customer Service Team they will be able to send you a form to have completed by your GP to confirm your diagnosis and course of treatment.
 This form can be handed in at your surgery’s reception if you are unable to get an appointment with your GP.